spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/creating-merchant-abstract-product.md

 ---
-title: Creating a merchant abstract product
+title: Creating a marketplace abstract product
 last_updated: Jun 30, 2021
-description: This document describes how to create merchant abstract products in the Merchant Portal.
+description: This document describes how to create marketplace abstract products in the Merchant Portal.
 template: back-office-user-guide-template
 ---